 Would Hit a Girl: He hits Paz when she objects to his plans, and even strips and belt-whips her, possibly even raping her.

 Would Hurt a Child: He has no problem with torturing Chico for information.
 He even puts screws in his feet to keep him from going anywhere.

-Woobie, Destroyer of Worlds: While horrific, Skull Face solely avoids being a Complete Monster for having a horrific past.
-Listening to him talk about his entire motivation being to make sure his people live on through him, and his words of Nihilistic view on hope, which is the only reason he keeps on living will at least make you feel sorry for him.
+Woobie, Destroyer of Worlds: While horrific, Skull Face also has a horrific past.
+Listening to him talk about his motivation being to make sure his people live on through him, and his words of Nihilistic view on hope, which is the only reason he keeps on living will at least make you feel sorry for him.

 Worthy Opponent: Seems to hold Big Boss in high regard, telling Chico he knows Big Boss is going to rescue Chico, regardless of him knowing it's a trap, because he knows Big Boss is a good man.
 He also quotes him on a number of occasions.

 The pilot that assists Snake throughout Ground Zeroes, and the only back-up that he receives for the various operations he carries out in Camp Omega.